-I’ve tracked my own net worth for the last 2 years and enjoy seeing it grow over time.
-Being a Microsoft Excel lover I track it in in a custom made spreadsheet which is available here.
-I also track it on a day to day basis on a free IOS app called ‘My Net Worth’ so I can see how I’m going over the month, and then enter the details from the app into my spreadsheet.
+I also track it on a day to day basis on a free IOS app called ‘My Net Worth’ so I can see how I’m going over the month, and then I enter the details from the app into my spreadsheet.

-Our superannuation continues to grow at a good pace thanks to my husband and I both receiving additional superannuation benefits above standard benefits.
-My husband receives 17.5% employer superannuation contributions, and I have deferred tax benefits for any super contributions that are made to my account.
+Our retirement funds also continued to grow thanks to our generous employment benefits (My husband receives 17.5% employer superannuation contributions, and I have deferred tax benefits for any super contributions that are made to my account).

 What assets do we include?